aurill/aurill/README.md

 **- ⚒️ I have created a [Starbucks E-commerce Website](https://www.youtube.com/watch?v=qoFOY9T3spA) using HTML, CSS, and JavaScript.
 Incorporated Stripe API for the Cart Checkout process and used Node.js for the server-side aspect of the website.
 Used sophisticated, detailed prompts (Prompt Engineering) to design the bulk of the product images showcased throughout the website using DALLE -3 image-generating software.**

 **- 🌱 I’m currently learning how to build on my skills in developing a Feed Forward Neural network to develop a project using a Convolutional Neural Network Framework.
 Considering doing an image classification project or a Recommender System.
-Stay Tuned for that project that is to come.**
+Stay tuned for that project that is to come.**

 **- 🚀 Feel free to explore my GitHub Repositories to see the rest of the projects that I worked on.**